tthecoder15/T3A1-Workbook/README.md

 // Returns NaN
 ```

-JavaScript type coercion is a useful feature which can reduce code by eliminating explicit conversion of variables.
+JavaScript type coercion is a useful feature which can reduce code by eliminating the need to explicitly convert of variable data types.
 However, the default coercion behaviour of some data types can lead to unexpected results if not accounted for.

 ### References